dmccreary/dmccreary/docs/recommendations.md

 I've worked with Dan on a couple of initiatives here at Optum, and also followed his blogs and always made a point to attend his presentations as I was able.
 I was always impressed by his breadth and depth of knowledge across so many disparate subjects.
 Specifically, his knowledge in the areas of various database technologies, large language models, systems thinking, explainable AI, hardware considerations, etc. are truly impressive.
 He is always ready and able to provide support, guidance and mentorship.
 He is gracious with his time, and brings a joy of sharing his knowledge and experience with others that is infectious.
 Dan is an inspiring teacher and mentor, a visionary, and a skilled practitioner of his craft.
 He will be sorely missed here at Optum.

-#### Steve Graham

-* Retired
-* August 17, 2023
-* Steve worked with Dan on the same team

-I worked with Dan when we were both Distinguished Engineers at Optum.
-Dan is a very rare talent: able to combine deep technical knowledge with sound understanding of business needs.
-Dan is a thought leader on databases, specifically NOSQL databases and especially Graph databases.
-Dan drove the adoption of Graph databases within United Health Group, evangelizing the technology, identifying business opportunities that were ideally addressed by Graph databases.
-Dan partnered with business leaders, solution architects and developers to develop dozens of solutions using graph databases.
-Most recently, Dan took a leadership position in researching how Graph databases could be applied as a basis for AI.
-The notion of using networks of related objects as the basis for machine learning is quite cutting edge and has broad applicability within health care and other industries.
-Dan combines a passion for technology, an enthusiastic curiosity for applying technology to solve business problems and a patient skill for transferring knowledge.
-I learned a lot from working with Dan and I continue to be inspired by his dedication to learning technology and sharing that learning with others.

 #### Neha Tiwari